The Complete Guide to

 Completing any Sales Analysis is dependent on accurate and up to date data, which is often not available.

-Territory Management is primarily used by Enterprise organisations and is the strategy whereby Sales People maximise the time available to provide the right level of service to their customers.
-There are many variables involved in this and hence Territory Plans may look very different from one to another.
+There are many variables involved in this and hence Territory Plans may look very different from one company and territory to another.

 The Sales Person for a Territory will have to maintain or increase the revenue from existing clients and develop and open new accounts in the territory.